We are committed to involving even more donors in our efforts to improve the health and well-being of Eastern Connecticut residents.

 - Help to sustain the work of the Community Foundation.
 The Community Foundation is not only a grant making partner to the nonprofits, but is a thought partner and convener working to make Eastern Connecticut a more sustainable and thriving community.
 You could choose to contribute your RMD towards our Community Leadership Fund joining many other fund holders and donors who support the Community Foundation’s ongoing operations.

-For more information about this giving opportunity, please contact Lauren Parda, Senior Development Officer, at firstname.lastname@example.org or 860-442-3572.
+For more information about this giving opportunity, please contact Lauren Parda, Director of Development, at firstname.lastname@example.org or 860-442-3572.
 Read more about our Gift Acceptance Policy

 - Gifts of appreciated stocks qualify for an income tax deduction equivalent to current market value of the stocks (as determined by IRS rules and regulations).